icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [swc-angular](https://github.com/jscutlery/devkit/tree/main/packages/swc-angular) - This is a set of Angular presets that enable you to use SWC (Speedy Web Compiler) with Jest or Vitest.
 * [swc-angular-plugin](https://github.com/jscutlery/devkit/tree/main/packages/swc-angular-plugin) - SWC (Speedy Web Compiler) is a lightning-fast JavaScript/TypeScript compiler, but it doesn't support Angular so you need this plugin.
 * [wdio-harness](https://github.com/badisi/wdio-harness) - WebdriverIO support for Angular component test harnesses.
-* [testronaut](https://github.com/testronaut/testronaut) - [Testronaut](https://testronaut.github.io/testronaut/) revolutionizes Angular component testing by running components in a real browser with Angular's own build process, ensuring they behave exactly as they do in production.
-It eliminates mocks and guesswork, allowing developers to visually inspect output and write tests using Playwright's powerful API for precise, real-world validation.
+* [testronaut](https://github.com/testronaut/testronaut) - By removing mocks and guesswork, [Testronaut](https://testronaut.github.io/testronaut/) enables developers to visually inspect output and write precise tests with Playwright’s robust API.

 ### Guides